crystallinearchives/crystallinearchives/README.md

 <summary>⠀ ⠀⠀★﹕ 𝖕𝖔𝖓𝖞𝖙𝖔𝖜𝖓 ➜ infos/byi + boundaries .ᐟ</summary>
  ⠀

- ⠀ ★ do not copy my skins ask for inspiration
+ ⠀ ★ do not copy my skins, ask for inspiration

- ⠀ ★ probably quiting this game soon lol
+ ⠀ ★ i don't want new friends, sorry, please don't ask to be

  ⠀ ★ if i hid you, i have a reason. dont tell me to unhide you or your friends

- ⠀ ★ dont c+h without asking!!
+ ⠀ ★ i don't engage in any type of discourse

- ⠀ ★ i'm not copying skins, i just dont have a style and i change the colors depending on the character!!!
+ ⠀ ★ most of the times sitting with a friend, rarely or never alone

- ⠀ ★ my humor kinda sucks, if i ever make you uncomfortable please tell me!! dont be afraid to make me upset, because you wont!
+ ⠀ ★ if i ever make you uncomfortable please tell me!! dont be afraid to make me upset, because you wont!

- ⠀ ★ i dont really want new friends so dont ask to friend me :( i might want to friend you, but it will be more of green names than close friends (nothing personal ^^')
+  ⠀★ i'm nice i promise! don't be afraid to interact (but again, no friending)

 </details>